 - Decision Tables - Tables used to determine results for each input applied

-Following are open source tools available to conduct GUI Testing.
+Following are open source tools available to conduct automated UI Test.

 GUI Testing basically involves